servicemeshbook/consul/README.md

 This branch has scripts that works with Consul 1.6.1 release.

+## Disclaimer: Some of the command outputs such as pod, service, and deployment names, IP addresses etc. might not always match to what's in the book.
+But the expected behavior will be the same.

 ## Consul Chapters Walk-Through

 ### Chapter 20 - Installing Consul